The Connection Between the 1908 Hazel Drew Murder and the 1990’s Twin Peaks’ Character Laura Palmer

 During the reunion interview where Mark Frost first mentioned Hazel, he never mentioned her last name or where exactly the murder had happened.
 He only said that the location was about a thirty minute drive from Albany, New York.

-Since the discovery that Hazel Drew was the inspiration for Twin Peaks’ Laura Palmer character, fans now want to know more.
+Since the discovery that Hazel Drew was the inspiration for Twin Peaks’ Laura Palmer character, fans have been wanting to know more.

 Upon hearing that the infamous Laura Palmer character was inspired by Hazel Drew’s murder, Twin Peaks podcaster, Mark Givens, began his search for more information.
 All he knew was that she was a young woman murdered sometime around 1910.
 He also knew that the murder happened in a town located approximately thirty minutes from Albany, New York.